 Behind the zippered pocket is a divider pocket, which is the last item in this section.
 We’ve been using it as a catch-all for cables and chargers—bulky MacBook chargers fit perfectly—and it typically simply ends up looking like a mess of cords, for better or worse.
 INTERESTING FACT: There seems to be a German phrase for this occurrence!
 Kabelsalat is a Swedish word that means “cable salad.”
 Yum.

-Now it’s time for the major event: the clamshell opening!
-To begin, remember that you’ll need to unbuckle the compression straps in order to completely release the main compartment.
+Now it’s time for the significant event: the clamshell opening!
+Remember that you’ll need to unbuckle the compression straps to release the main compartment completely.
 It might be a minor annoyance—we’ve seen some other bags manage this better—but it’s worth noting.
 And when you open it, you’ll be greeted with a magnificent, massive bucket compartment.

-It’s vital to keep in mind that whatever you put in the shoe compartment or the quick access pocket at the top will reduce the total liter capacity of the main compartment.
+It’s vital to keep in mind that whatever you put in the shoe compartment or the quick access pocket at the top will reduce the total liter capacity of the main room.

 This section is ideal for packing cubes (we’d go so far as to say it’s required).
 Packing cubes, such as the Eagle Creek Pack-It Specter Cubes, are always a good idea since they allow you to arrange and personalize the inside of these enormous clamshell compartments.
 They fit perfectly in this bag, without a doubt.

-A mesh pocket at the top of the clamshell’s front side (with a great YKK zipper) is useful for flatter objects.
+A mesh pocket at the top of the clamshell’s front side (with a great YKK zipper) is helpful for flatter objects.
 It isn’t a 3D pocket, so it doesn’t stand out too much, but there is some variation here.
 Below that, a decent-sized zipped compartment is likely the bag’s most secure pocket.
-This is ideal for securing more precious goods away from the main compartments and the pack’s outside.
+This is ideal for securing more precious goods away from the primary containers and the pack’s outside.

 Testing & Durability

-We’ve been testing the Aer Travel Pack 2 in Detroit for approximately two and a half weeks at the time of this review.
-(Although we usually test packs for a longer period of time, we received this one ahead of time and wanted to get this review out to you guys on release day!)
+We’ve been testing the Aer Travel Pack 2 in Detroit for approximately two and a half weeks at this review.
+(Although we usually try packs for a more extended period, we received this one ahead of time and wanted to get this review out to you guys on release day!)

 Frequently Asked Questions